George Cook (moderator 1825)

 George Cook (1772–1845) was a Scottish minister, author of religious tracts and professor of Moral Philosophy at St Andrews University.
 He served as Moderator of the Church of Scotland in 1825.
-He was the leader of the "moderate" party in the church of Scotland on the question of the Veto Act, which led to Disruption of 1843 and the formation of the Free Church by the "evangelical party.
+He was the leader of the "moderate" party in the church of Scotland on the question of the Church Patronage (Scotland) Act 1874 (37 & 38 Vict. c.
+82), which led to Disruption of 1843 and the formation of the Free Church by the "evangelical party.

 Professional life

 He was born on 22 March 1772 in Newburn, Fife the son of John Cook (1739–1815) and Janet Hill.
 His mother was the sister of George Hill and daughter of John Hill, minister of St Andrews.
-George Cook studied at St Andrews University graduating MA in 1790.
+George Cook studied at St Andrews University graduating from MA in 1790.
 He received a licence to minister on 30 April 1795 and the following year took over in the parish of Laurencekirk where he was ordained on 3 September 1795.
 In 1829 he was offered the Chair of Moral Philosophy at St Andrews University (a post held by his father from 1773 until 1802) where he continued until death in 1845.